pzel/testdouble-test-wiki/Tests'-Influence-on-Design.md

 Some people will insist that "TDD" stands for "Test-Driven-*Design*" as opposed to merely "Development", because the perceived positive influence on the design of production code is, for many, a primary reason to bother with TDD at all.

-There are several ways that TDD impacts design, but most of it can be be broken up into two categories: increased usage and  increased coupling.
+There are several ways that TDD impacts design, but most of it can be broken up into two categories: increased usage and  increased coupling.

 ## Increased Usage